Free Research Preview. DrugChatter may produce inaccurate information.

 See the DrugPatentWatch profile for lipitor

+Before we dive into the potential interactions, let's briefly discuss what SSRIs are.
 SSRIs are a class of antidepressant medications that work by increasing the levels of serotonin in the brain.
-Serotonin is a neurotransmitter that plays a crucial role in regulating mood, appetite, and sleep.
+Serotonin is a neurotransmitter that helps regulate mood, appetite, and sleep.
 By blocking the reabsorption of serotonin, SSRIs allow more of this neurotransmitter to remain in the synaptic cleft, which can help alleviate symptoms of depression and anxiety.

-What are the Common Side Effects of SSRIs?
+What are the potential side effects of SSRIs?

-Like any medication, SSRIs can cause a range of side effects, including:
+SSRIs, like other antidepressants, can also cause a range of side effects, including:

 * Nausea and vomiting